Debt & Credit Help Paying Off Debt

 • Your financial goals

-For example, if you have multiple low balances, but each has high interest rates, your best option may be debt consolidation or a balance transfer credit card.
+For example, if you have multiple low balances, but each has high interest rates, your best option may be debt consolidation or a balance transfer credit card with a long intro APR period.
 Both options mean fewer interest payments over the long term, and you can pay down low balances faster.

 No matter which advice you choose to follow, it’s important to have a debt repayment plan (and stick with it).